While investment firms ponder ICOs, this team is barreling ahead with a $100 million ICO fund

 TC: How many positions would you hold at any one time?

 TC: Are you looking to invest in founders with a certain type of background?
-There seems to be tons of activity right now; I think it’d be hard to pick the winners.
+There’s so much activity right now; I think it’d be hard to pick the winners.

-JK: We’re looked at hundreds of deals and we’re actively tracking 30 right now.
-You don’t have to have been an founder previously to start one of these things.
-Being an entrepreneur before before has some advantages, because you know how to run something.
+JK: We’ve looked at hundreds of deals and we’re actively tracking 30 right now.
+You don’t have to have been a founder previously to start one of these things.
+Being an entrepreneur before has some advantages, because you know how to run something.
 But it’s not the same advantage you’d have, running another sort of businesses.

 These token projects are so different.
 They’re owned by the community, meaning a lot of the decision-making and governance involved in most businesses isn’t quite as relevant.